mvolkmann/context-easy/hooks.md

 ### Ref Hook

-The `useRef` hook provides an alternative to class component instance variables in function components.
+The `useRef` hook provides an alternative to using class component instance variables in function components.
 Refs persist across renders.
 They differ from capturing data using the `useState` hook in that